Young People and HIV/AIDS

 Some people develop mild, temporary flu-like symptoms or persistent swollen glands immediately after becoming infected with HIV.
 But symptoms are not a good indicator of HIV infection, because many people don’t experience any symptoms for many years.
 Even if you look and feel healthy, you could still be infected.

 You may be at risk if you have had unprotected sex or if the condom broke during sex, if you have multiple partners or have discovered your partner was not monogamous, if you have shared needles, if you recently tested positive for another sexually transmitted infection, or if you were sexually assaulted.
-And it is important to know that HIV is more easily passed from men to women, or from the insertive partner to the receptive partner.
+And it is important to know that HIV is more easily passed from men to women or from the insertive partner to the receptive partner among men who have sex with men.

 If you think there’s a chance you may have been exposed to HIV, you should get tested as soon as possible.